biruhalem/wastewater/README.md

 # wastewater
-R and Python scripts related to a paper "From pandemic to endemic: summer 2022 divergence of COVID-19 case numbers and SARS-CoV-2 RNA detection in wastewaters of Rochester, Minnesota"
+R and Python scripts related to a paper "From pandemic to endemic: divergence of COVID-19 positive-tests and hospitilization numbers from SARS-CoV-2 RNA levels in wastewater of Rochester, Minnesota"